bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 published: false

 ---
-## What are Gradle tasks and how can I get the list of available tasks in my project?
+## About Gradle tasks

 A `gradle` task is a process you can run with `gradle`.
 You can run these tasks by running `gradle TASK-TO-RUN` in your Command Line / Terminal.

-A standard Android Gradle project includes a lot of tasks by default, things like:
+A standard Android Gradle project includes a lot of tasks by default such as:

-* `androidDependencies - Displays the Android dependencies of the project.`
+* `androidDependencies` - Displays the Android dependencies of the project.
-* `assemble - Assembles all variants of all applications and secondary packages.`
+* `assemble` - Assembles all variants of all applications and secondary packages.
-* `assembleAndroidTest - Assembles all the Test applications.`
+* `assembleAndroidTest` - Assembles all the Test applications.
-* `clean - Deletes the build directory`
+* `clean` - Deletes the build directory.

+### Get the list of available Gradle tasks in your project

 You can get the base task list by calling `gradle tasks` in your Android app's directory, or to see all the available tasks you can call `gradle tasks --all`.